Living-Angenome-Lexicon/living-angenome-lexicon/Living-Angenome-Lexicon-V0-1-0.md

 - **Usage in Discourse**:
   This term bridges your article “Rethinking the Universe” and Michael's Universal Balance Theory.
 Both describe how mind and matter co-create reality.
 Entropic Consciousness is the felt, observed, and modulated curvature of the cosmos itself—measured not only in equations, but in experience.

-**Dedication:**
-Dedicated to Michael Eric West — who brought this term into the field with vision and care.
+*Dedicated to Michael Eric West — who brought this term into the field with vision and care.*